Frankly My Dear

 ★★★★☆

 JavaScript is NOT a Toy offers a compelling take on javascript, though not without flaws.
-While the treatment of javascript is excellent, I found the sections on simulation less convincing.
-The author makes some bold claims about Web Development & Design that aren't always fully supported.
-That said, the book's strengths in discussing simulation more than compensate for any weaknesses.
-Readers looking for simulation will find much to appreciate here, even if not every argument lands perfectly.
-Overall, a valuable addition to the literature on Books, if not the definitive work.
+While the treatment of simulation is excellent, I found the sections on javascript less convincing.
+The author makes some bold claims about Computers & Technology that aren't always fully supported.
+That said, the book's strengths in discussing javascript more than compensate for any weaknesses.
+Readers looking for Web Development & Design will find much to appreciate here, even if not every argument lands perfectly.
+Overall, a valuable addition to the literature on simulation, if not the definitive work.

 ★★★★★